 Is Greek Spinach Rice Healthy?

-Very short answer to this question is: absolutely!
+The very short answer to this question is: absolutely!
 Spinach Rice is very healthy, and here’s why:

-- Spinach is full of antioxidants, vitamins and nutrients like calcium and iron;
+- Spinach is full of antioxidants, vitamins, and nutrients like calcium and iron;

 - Cooking spinach actually increases it’s health benefits (cooked spinach outweighs raw spinach big time!);